-Originally called Flower Farm Weddings & Events, we offer our home and unique property as a Montana wedding venue, with added services drawing on Cindy's aesthetic and event planning experience.
+Originally called Flower Farm Weddings & Events, we offered our home and unique property as a Montana wedding venue, with added services drawing on Cindy's aesthetic and event planning experience.

 In late 2019, as our reinvention gathered steam, we renamed Cindy's business Bleeding Heart Flower Farm, and added small-scale, high-intensity flower farming to our business focus.

-The expanded company now offers seasonal specialty flower crops at farmer's market, by subscription, at the farmstand, and to the trade.
+The expanded company now offers seasonal specialty flower crops by weekly subscription, by a la carte pre-order, to brides, to commercial clients including Triple Creek Ranch, Mission Bistro and The Wild Mare, and to the trade.